FidelAP-19/course-management-system/MENTORSHIP_GUIDELINES.md

 - Is input the right type? (number vs string)
 - Is index within array bounds?
 - Is string empty when it shouldn't be?
+- Are prerequisites met? (data exists before starting operation)

 **Controller does NOT validate:**
 - Does this ID exist in the database?
+(Service checks)
 - Is this operation allowed by business rules?
+(Service checks)
 - Would this create a duplicate?
+(Service checks, but Controller displays result)

+### Service Return Patterns:

+**When to return void:**
+- Simple create/update/delete with no ambiguity
+- Operation either succeeds completely or throws exception

+**When to return data:**
+- Operation might partially succeed (e.g., some items added, some skipped)
+- Controller needs details to provide informative feedback
+- Result summary needed (e.g., "3 added, 2 duplicates skipped")

 ## Current Questions/Blockers